( Photo not mine )

 One day, as I was watching an anime series “ Haikyu “, ( I was enjoying it a lot since it was about my favorite sport, volleyball ) in the middle of the episode, suddenly, I have thought about something weird.
 I don’t know what came to me, my mind somewhat wandered.

 During World War 2, Japan occupied the Philippines.
 I read about the horrors of what the Japanese did to the Filipino people.
 The torture was unimaginable.
-I also remember my grandparents’ stories, when they needed to hide from the Japanese.
+I also remembered my grandparents’ stories, when they needed to hide from the Japanese.
 They went to the farthest mountains or forests or lived underground, cold and hungry to save their lives.
 They fought with the “Guerillas “using only bolos and other sharp objects while the Japanese had modern guns and bayonets.
 The Japanese killed hundreds of children mercilessly.
 They raped women like they don’t have mothers or sisters or daughters.
 For everyone who experienced it and survived, it was hellish.
 I could only imagine the pain.

 I paused the movie and thought about it for few minutes.
 My mind was questioning a lot of things.
 But I know my curious mind won’t comprehend everything.
 I won’t have answers to all the questions I have.